 The Biomedical Innovation Program at OHSU accelerates the delivery of healthcare technologies in order to improve human health.
 The program cultivates, evaluates and funds promising translational projects with the objective of moving innovative technologies to clinical application through commercialization.
 Review program services in the diagram above or read about program services in this pdf.

 Do you have an idea for a technical innovation to improve human health?
 See the funding opportunities below, choose your focus, and let us hear from you.

 This funding opportunity is intended for medical device and diagnostic technology projects.
-Through this funding mechanism, OCTRI and TTBD intend to support and accelerate creative, interdisciplinary device and diagnostic development research at OHSU.
+Through this funding mechanism, OCTRI, and OHSU Collaborations & Entrepreneurship, intend to support and accelerate creative, interdisciplinary device and diagnostic development research at OHSU.
 Projects will typically be supported for a one-year period.
 Predetermined milestones and quantitative metrics of success will be evaluated on a regular basis.

 Amount: Up to $40,000